Good morning, Chief

 Read more here.

-Risk & Governance Summit (RGS) 2025: The Financial Services Authority (OJK) is again organizing the Risk & Governance Summit (RGS) 2025 on Tuesday, August 19, 2025, at 09.00 - 15.00 WIB.
+Risk & Governance Summit (RGS) 2025: The Financial Services Authority (OJK) will once again hold the Risk & Governance Summit (RGS) 2025 on Tuesday, August 19, 2025, from 09:00 to 15:00 WIB.
 RGS 2025 is organized with the aim of building a more resilient and sustainable GRC ecosystem through collaboration and positive contributions.
-This event can be watched live through the official YouTube channel of the Financial Services Authority(OJK TV) and can be attended for free through the zoom online channel.
-Online registration information can be directly accessed through OJK Indonesia's social media.
+The event can be watched live on OJK’s official YouTube channel (OJK TV) and can be attended for free via the Zoom online platform.
+Online registration information can be accessed directly through OJK Indonesia’s social media.

-Have a good day Chief.
+Have a productive day, Chief.